 A mobster’s online confessions are shaking Erdogan’s government.
-Turkey is enthralled.
+Turkey is riveted.

 “In the 1990s, the state still had some upper hand over these underground networks, which served its purposes,” she said.
 “In the last decade, it feels like the mafia has penetrated more into the state, and it’s not clear who has the upper hand.”

-A failed coup in 2016 against Erdogan upended Turkey’s politics, spawning a massive crackdown against the government’s perceived enemies, the formation of new alliances within Turkey’s ruling circles and an overall deterioration in the rule of law, she said.
+A failed coup in 2016 against Erdogan upended Turkey’s politics, spawning a massive crackdown against the government’s perceived enemies, the formation of new alliances within Turkey’s ruling circles and an overall deterioration in the rule of law, Adar said.

-Now, “there are cliques competing with one another,” Adar said.
+Now, “there are cliques competing with one another,” she said.
 “They do that with help of crime leaders.”

-Peker, 49, has served several lengthy prison terms on charges, including “establishing a criminal organization.”
-After his last release, in 2014, he cultivated an image as a suit-wearing business executive and a fervent government supporter, participating in rallies for Erdogan’s ruling party.
+Peker, 49, has served several lengthy prison terms, including for “establishing a criminal organization.”
+After his last release, in 2014, he cultivated an image as a suit-wearing business executive and a fervent government supporter, participating in rallies for Erdogan’s Justice and Development Party, or AKP.

-In 2016, he released a statement attacking a group of academics who had signed a petition calling for peace in Turkey’s Kurdish-majority southeast region — a frightening addendum to the government’s own crackdown on the academics.
+In 2016, Peker released a statement attacking academics who had signed a petition calling for peace in Turkey’s Kurdish-majority southeastern region — at a time when the government was also denouncing the academics.

 “We will drain buckets and buckets of your blood and shower in it,” Peker said.

-In his recent videos, Peker has shed the suits and favors white shirts with open collars.
-His monologues to a camera are theatrical, with dramatic crescendos, long pauses and manic laughter.
-A desk where he sits is adorned with books about Leon Trotsky, Bob Dylan and several by the author Mario Puzo.
+In his recent videos, Peker has dropped the suits in favor of white shirts with open collars.
+His monologues are theatrical, with dramatic crescendos, long pauses and manic laughter.
+A desk where he sits is adorned with books about Leon Trotsky and Bob Dylan and several by Mario Puzo.
 Sometimes when he speaks, Peker refers to notes.

 Part of what has made Peker’s claims so damaging are his purported confessions, of his own role carrying out criminal acts on behalf of powerful figures.

-Turkey’s interior minister Suleyman Soylu has been a central character in the videos.
+Interior Minister Suleyman Soylu has been a central character in the videos.
 Peker alleges that the two had a relationship and that the interior minister protected the mob boss, including by providing him with a security guard.
-Soylu, during an appearance on state television last week, denied that he had provided Peker with protection, saying it occurred before Soylu took office.
+Soylu, during an appearance on state television last week, denied that he had provided Peker with protection.

-Rusen Cakir, a journalist and the founder of Turkey’s independent Medyascope news outlet, said in an online commentary last week that Soylu’s defense during his television appearance lacked “confidence.”
+Rusen Cakir, founder of Turkey’s independent Medyascope news outlet, said in an online commentary last week that Soylu’s defense during his television appearance lacked “confidence.”
 The interior minister “was not able to form answers to questions that were posed to him,” Cakir said.

 Turkey’s establishment, he added, was “struggling to deal” with the mobster’s allegations.
-“With just a tripod and a cellphone” Peker had been “very effective,” Cakir said.
+“With just a tripod and a cellphone,” Cakir said, Peker had been “very effective.”

-In one of his early videos, Peker alleged that Tolga Agar, an AKP parliament member, two years ago had raped a female journalist who was later found dead, in what was reported at the time as a suicide.
-Agar — the son of the disgraced former interior minister in the Susurluk affair — vigorously denied the accusation in a statement posted on Twitter, calling it “slander.”
+In one of his early videos, Peker alleged that Tolga Agar, an AKP lawmaker, two years ago had raped a female journalist who was later found dead, in what was reported as a suicide.
+Agar — the son of the disgraced former interior minister in the Susurluk affair — denied the accusation in a statement posted on Twitter, calling it “slander.”

 In another video, Peker claimed that men working for him had been involved in the 2015 attack on the offices of Hurriyet, a Turkish newspaper, after receiving a request to do so from an unnamed AKP member of parliament.

-The latest video, released Sunday, alleges that the son of a former Turkish prime minister was involved in a drug-trafficking scheme to bring cocaine from Venezuela to Turkey.
+The latest video, released Sunday, alleges that the son of former prime minister Binali Yildirim was involved in a trafficking scheme to bring cocaine from Venezuela to Turkey.

-Binali Yildirim, the former prime minister and a close ally of Erdogan, said in a statement that Peker’s claims were “definitely slander, lies and I strongly reject it.
+Yildirim, a close ally of Erdogan, said in a statement that Peker’s claims were “definitely slander, lies and I strongly reject it.
 To mention us side-by-side with drugs is the biggest insult.”
 Yildirim added that his son, Erkan Yildirim, had indeed traveled to Venezuela, but only to distribute items such as surgical masks.

 Peker has suggested at least one motive for releasing the videos: a police raid on his home in April, while his wife and children were present.
-In one of his monologues, he expressed outrage that male police officers searched though his wife’s underwear.
+In one of his monologues, he alleged that male police officers searched his wife’s underwear drawer.

-Whatever Peker’s reasons, the impact of his accusations are becoming harder for the government to avoid.
+Whatever Peker’s reasons, his accusations are becoming harder for the government to avoid.
 On Friday, a reporter for the Anadolu news agency, a part of the state media, asked ministers appearing at a news conference on an unrelated topic about the allegations against Soylu and others.

-Everyone, even “children are talking about this in bazaar, in the markets, in the metrobus,” the reporter, Musab Turan said.
+Everyone, even “children, are talking about this in the bazaar, in the markets, in the metrobus,” the reporter, Musab Turan, said.
 “Does our government have a plan for this?”

 Soon after the news conference, Anadolu reported that Turan had been fired and was being reported to prosecutors on suspicion of belonging to a terrorist group.